edimuj/cordova-plugin-audioinput/README.md

     // For convenience, use the audioinput.SAMPLERATE constants to set this parameter.
     sampleRate: audioinput.SAMPLERATE.CD_AUDIO_44100Hz,

     // Maximum size in bytes of the capture buffer.
+Should be a power of two and <= 16384.
     bufferSize: 16384,

     // The number of channels to use: Mono (1) or Stereo (2).